hacker-walker/hacker-walker/README-EN.md

     b.Browser access：http://127.0.0.1:8888
 ```
 ### Thank
-- Hacker-walker The birth of the project is inseparable from the following (take open source, use open source)：
+- hacker-walker The birth of the project is inseparable from the following (take open source, use open source)：
 - Spring Boot：Core Framework
 - Apache Shiro：Permission Framework
 - Thymeleaf：template engine